Schools and COVID-19

 You must screen your child for symptoms at home daily before sending them to school.
 We recommend that you use the COVID-19 school and child care screening tool.

 This screening tool contains sets of questions about symptoms and other potential reasons for self-isolation.
 It will help you make decisions about whether your child(ren) should attend school or child care, if they need to stay home, isolate, and if needed, consult a health care provider.

 You should also refer to your school board’s website for their specific screening practices, as well as any additional recommendations and protocols.

 What happens if my child shows symptoms of COVID-19 at school?

-If your child shows symptoms of COVID-19 at school, they will be isolated in a supervised area and you will be called to pick them up.
-It’s essential to make sure your contact information is up-to-date with your school, including emergency contacts and individuals authorized to pick up your child(ren).
+If your child shows any symptoms of COVID-19 at school, they will be isolated in a supervised area and you will be called to pick them up.
+It’s essential to make sure your contact information is up-to-date with your school, including emergency contacts and anyone else that is authorized to pick up your child(ren).
 Your child must be brought home to self-isolate away from all household members immediately (https://www.publichealthontario.ca/-/media/documents/ncov/factsheet-covid-19-how-to-self-isolate.pdf?la=en (Public Health Ontario).
 In response to the evolving situation related to COVID-19 variants of concern (VOC), provincial guidance has been updated.
 This includes changes to isolate people that you live with, and therefore any siblings that also attend the school will also be sent home.

-You are then asked complete the online COVID-19 school and child care screening tool for further instructions on isolation, seeking medical advice, return to school or child care, and when to call public health.
+You will be asked to complete the online COVID-19 school and child care screening tool for further instructions on isolation, seeking medical advice, return to school or child care, and when to call public health.